TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Conclusion

 We presented TUN, the first multi-modal neural network for significance detection in persistence diagrams that integrates topological, geometric, and auxiliary features.
 The method encodes diagram points with enhanced per-point descriptors, extracts global geometric context from raw point clouds, and fuses modalities through learned projections before per-point classification.
 This design bridges abstract topological features and their geometric origins, enabling accurate identification of truly significant features.
 Experimental results provide compelling evidence for the effectiveness of our proposed method, establishing a new state-of-the-art for topology understanding.

-In future work, we will explore the topology understanding of higher-dimensional PDs, as well as explore alternative inputs instead of point clouds (like images, voxels) to broaden the applicability and improve the interpretability of the model.
+In future work, we will explore the topology understanding of higher-dimensional PDs, as well as explore alternative inputs instead of point clouds (like images, voxels) to broaden the applicability and improve the model's interpretability.